banzaicloud/telescopes/README.md

 The first priority is to stabilize the API and to make it production ready (see above).
 Other than that, these are the things we are planning to add soon:
  - GPU support
- - filters for instance type I/O performance, network performance
+ - filters for instance type I/O performance
  - handle the sameSize switch to recommend similar types
- - Google Cloud Preemptible instances